Crimson-blue/project-Aura/README.md

 # AuraAssistant 🎙️🤖

 Aura is a **voice-activated personal AI assistant** powered by **Whisper (speech-to-text)**, **Mistral via OpenRouter (chat model)**, and **pyttsx3 (text-to-speech)**.
 It can tell you the time, date, open websites, and answer general queries using an LLM.
+(Also its the updated version,took 10+ months)

 ---